minprog/webapps/projects/project 3/content.md

   migration files, and apply those migrations.
 * **Adding Items**: Using Django Admin, site administrators (restaurant owners) should be able to add, update, and remove items on the menu.
-Add all of the items from the Pinnochio's menu into your database using either the Admin UI or by running Python commands in Django's shell.
+Add all of the items from the Pinocchio's menu into your database using either the Admin UI or by running Python commands in Django's shell.
 * **Registration, Login, Logout**: Site users (customers) should be able to register for your web application with a username, password, first name, last